Mountain Gorilla Families In Uganda & Rwanda

 There are over 20 habituated gorilla families in Bwindi impenetrable national park.
-These gorilla groups are evenly distributed among the four gorilla tracking sectors of the park The sectors include Buhoma, Nkuringo, Ruhija and Rushaga.
+These gorilla families are evenly distributed among the four gorilla tracking sectors of the park.
+The sectors include Buhoma, Nkuringo, Ruhija and Rushaga.
 Mgahinga gorilla national park has got one gorilla group known as Nyakagezi.

 Gorilla families in Buhoma